hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ## Response RCODES

 XoT clients and servers MUST implement EDE codes.
-If a XoT server receives non-XoT traffic it is not willing to answer on a TLS connection it SHOULD respond with the extended DNS error code 21 - Not Supported [@!RFC8914].
+If a XoT server receives non-XoT traffic it is not willing to answer on a TLS connection, it SHOULD respond with the extended DNS error code 21 - Not Supported [@!RFC8914].
 XoT clients should not send any further queries of this type to the server for a reasonable period of time (for example, one hour) i.e., long enough that the server configuration or policy might be updated.

-Historically servers have used the REFUSED RCODE for many situations, and so clients often had no detailed information on which to base an error or fallback path when queries were refused.
-As a result the client behavior could vary significantly.
+Historically, servers have used the REFUSED RCODE for many situations, and so clients often had no detailed information on which to base an error or fallback path when queries were refused.
+As a result, the client behavior could vary significantly.
 XoT servers that refuse queries must cater for the fact that client behavior might vary from continually retrying queries regardless of receiving REFUSED to every query, or at the other extreme clients may decide to